keboola/sandbox-helpers/README.md

-# sandbox-helpers
+# sandboxes-notebook-utils
-some common functionality used by keboola sandboxes
+some common functionality used by keboola sandbox notebooks